 Dr Roger Fagge, Comparative American Studies, Collin Lieberg, Department of History

 It is February 7 1964.
-The temperature’s around 3 degrees Celsius, there’s a moderate breeze coming in off the Atlantic, and four young men from Liverpool are disembarking from a Boeing 707 at the recently renamed John F. Kennedy airport in New York.
-The Beatles have landed in America.
+The temperature’s around 3 degrees Celsius in New York City, there’s a moderate breeze coming in off the Atlantic, and four young men from Liverpool are disembarking from a Boeing 707 at the recently renamed John F. Kennedy airport.
+The Beatles have landed in the United States of America.

 John Lennon, Paul McCartney, George Harrison and Ringo Starr were greeted by thousands of American fans at JFK, mirroring the scenes they had left behind at Heathrow.
 American fans waved placards in the air and screamed, demonstrating a high degree of adulation for a band that, up until now, had not yet set foot on American soil¹.
 This was the beginning of ‘the British Invasion’; The Beatles were being welcomed onto the shores of the United States as the first wave of a new musical revolution.